metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 	* name: select one you like for testing purposes
 	* RfQ Topic: select your RfQ Topic
 	* Ausschreibung Art: Procurement
-	* Vertragsbedingungen: Anbauplanung RfQ
+	* Vertragsbedingungen: Ausschreibung RfQ
-	* Bid start date: the date when the bidding process begins (with time)
+	* Bid start date: date & time when the bidding process begins
-	* Bid end date: the date when the bidding will be closed (with time)
+	* Bid end date: date & time when the bidding will be closed
-	* Response date: the date until when the subscribers can send their responses for the bidding (with time)
+	* Response date: date & time until when the subscribers can send their responses for the bidding
-	* Workstart date / Complete date: possible dates for delivery of the qties from the bidding (with time)
+	* Workstart date / Complete date: possible date & time for delivery of the qties from the bidding
 	* line: select P0001 as Lieferprodukt, with the resp. packing item (if there are >1, select one of them), set a qty if you like

 1. Save RfQ entry, and complete it via Gear: complete RfQ (Ausschreibung fertig stellen)
 	* => RfQ: Status Completed
-	* => RfQ Response (Ausschreibung Antwort) is created for your RfQ, status: Draft
+	* => RfQ Response (Ausschreibung Antwort) is created for your RfQ, status: Drafted
 	* => Ausschreibung Antwort Position is created for each bpartner, to be filled manually / by WebUI, status: Drafted

 1. In RfQ, gear, Publish RfQ